Multivitamins Bring Together The Key Nutrients Women Need

 As women age, the effects of insufficient vitamins in the body increase.
 Additionally, women who have digestive issues or disorders might struggle to eat some of the vegetables recommended for a healthy diet making multivitamins more important.

 Foods that provide vitamin D include: fatty fish, like tuna, mackerel and salmon.

 The essential vitamin for women

-Codeage Women’s Fermented Multivitamin is a premium formula made with real whole foods, organic herbs and fermented essential vitamins for energy, and digestive support.
-We’ve also included your daily dose of boron and omega-3 from micro-algae for enhanced cardio health as well as a synergistic blend of probiotics and enzymes for digestive health and wellness.*
+Codeage Women’s Fermented Multivitamin is a premium formula made with real whole foods, organic herbs and fermented essential vitamins for optimal hormonal health, energy and digestive support.
+We’ve also included your daily dose of boron and omega-3 from micro-algae as well as a synergistic blend of probiotics and enzymes.